-For the text data, we used roughly 22,000 sentences5 collected from the EDR bracketed corpus for training the syntactic model, and the whole EDR corpus and the RWC POS-tagged corpus [17] for training the lexical model.
-For testing, we used 784 sentences collected from the EDR corpus with the average sentence length being 6.4 BPs.
+For the text data, we used roughly 10,000 sentences from the Kyoto University text corpus for training the syntactic model, and the whole EDR corpus [6] and the RWC POS-tagged corpus [16] for training the lexical model.
+For testing, we used 500 sentences collected from the Kyoto University text corpus with the average sentence length being 8.7 BPs.
 The data sets used for training and testing are mutually exclusive.
-The grammar used by our probabilistic GLR parser was a CFG automatically acquired from the training sentences, consisting of 590 context-free rules containing 39 nonterminal symbols and 30 terminal symbols (i.e. BP categories).
+The grammar used by our probabilistic GLR parser was a CFG automatically acquired from the training sentences, consisting of 967 context-free rules containing 50 nonterminal symbols and 43 terminal symbols (i.e. BP categories).

 The baseline of the disambiguation performance was assessed by way of a naive strategy which selects the nearest possible modifiee (similarly to the right association principle in English) under the non-crossing constraint.
-The performance of this naive strategy was 60.4% in BP-based accuracy, where BP-based accuracy is the ratio of the number of the BPs whose modifiee is correctly identified to the total number of BPs (excluding the two rightmost BPs for each sentence).
+The performance of this naive strategy was 62.4% in BPbased accuracy, where BP-based accuracy is the ratio of the number of the BPs whose modifiee is correctly identified to the total number of BPs (excluding the two rightmost BPs for each sentence).
+On the other hand, the syntactic model P(R) achieved 72.1% in BP-based accuracy, 9.7 points above the baseline.